The cost model problem

 People and capability

-Illustrative share: 25% to 35% of total AI TCO.
+Typical range this layer can reach: 25% to 35% of total AI TCO, depending on deployment.
 AI-specific labour often remains the single most undercounted cost category.

 Includes